fluent/fluent-bit-docs/installation/linux/debian.md

 ## Update your sources lists

-On Debian, you need to add our APT server entry to your sources lists, please add the following content at bottom of your **/etc/apt/sources.list** file - ensure to set `CODENAME` to your specific [Debian release name](https://wiki.debian.org/DebianReleases#Production\_Releases) (e.g. `bullseye` for Debian 11):
+On Debian, you need to add our APT server entry to your sources lists, please add the following content at bottom of your **/etc/apt/sources.list** file - ensure to set `CODENAME` to your specific [Debian release name](https://wiki.debian.org/DebianReleases#Production\_Releases) (e.g. `bookworm` for Debian 12):

 ```bash
 deb [signed-by=/usr/share/keyrings/fluentbit-keyring.gpg] https://packages.fluentbit.io/debian/${CODENAME} ${CODENAME} main